 The auxiliary winding produces two oppositely revolving magnetic fields one of them will cancel RMF of main winding and other will it get added up.
 The resultant will be a magnetic field that revolves under specific speed such a magnetic field can give starting torque to the rotor.

 These motors are classified into different types depending upon the starting methods.
 They are

 The required motors are selected depending upon required staring and running torque, starting and running currents drawn from the supply and duty cycle.

 Split phase motor stator winding consists of main winding and auxiliary winding which are displaced in space by 90 electrical degrees.
 With a one-phase supply, by phase splitting, we can get two currents with 90 degrees time angle which produces RMF that is able to rotate the rotor.

 This motor is just similar to that of a resistance start motor it is an improved version of resistance starting.
 Starting winding with more number of windings is wound on the stator with a capacitor.
 This capacitor gives the starting initiation to the rotor to rotate.

 Capacitor Start Capacitor Run

 This motor is an improved version of the capacitor start motor.
 In the capacitor start, the capacitor is used only for the starting purpose.
 But here, it will be used both for the starting as well as the running conditions.
 Hence the name, capacitor-start-capacitor-run motor.

 In this, the capacitor is used permanently there is no centrifugal switch to operate as it operates continuously and is also called a capacitor run motor.
 It has two stator windings which are placed at an angle of 90 degrees apart.
-The main winding is connected across the supply and the auxiliary winding is connected in series with the supply.
+The main winding is connected across the supply and the auxiliary winding can be connected with the supply in series.